 After installing Docusaurus, you now have a skeleton to work from for your specific website.
-With a few changes, you can verify that Docusaurus was installed correctly by running the site locally.
+The following discusses the rest of the Docusaurus structure in order for you to prepare your site.

 As shown after you installed Docusaurus, the initialization script created a directory structure similar to: